 Most mini facelift patients return to work and other everyday activities within 5 to 10 days.

 Full facelift recovery is a bit longer.
-Most full facelift patients require between 10 and 15 days for a complete recuperation.
+Most full facelift patients require 10 to 15 days for complete recovery.

 Dr. Sinno’s and Dr. Mustoe’s advanced quick-recovery approach limits bruising and makes recovery as short and comfortable as possible for both procedures.
 This approach involves advanced wound-healing techniques and the use of local anesthesia when appropriate to get you back to your routine quickly and efficiently.

-If you would like to learn more about whether a mini or full facelift at our Chicago practice is right for you, please contact us online or call (312) 788-2560.
+If you would like to learn more about whether a mini or full facelift at our Chicago practice is right for you, use the online form to request a consultation or call (312) 788-2560.
 We look forward to hearing from you.

 Leave a Reply